-Despite being only an hour and a half drive from downtown San Diego (plus a little hiking), hiking Corte Madera Mountain feels like an adventure into a remote landscape.
+Despite being only an hour and a half drive from downtown San Diego (plus a little hiking), hiking the 6.8 miles trail to Corte Madera Mountain feels like an adventure into a remote landscape.
 Hidden away in a Cleveland National Forest, the mountain is popular with hikers, climbers and off-road enthusiasts seeking solitude and adventure.

 Raptors such as prairie falcons, peregrine falcons, and golden eagles regularly nest in the mountains cliffs in the spring, seasonal closures may be in effect.
 If you plan to hike to the summit, it’s probably worth calling the Cleveland National Forest ranger station at 858-673-6180 to check wither they area has been closed for nesting.